 The Museum supports a wide variety of interdisciplinary research projects which address topics of importance such as current and future postal operations, as well as philatelic and postal history.
 Our efforts are a resource and point of reference for research and wider investigation by historians throughout the United States and the world.

-On behalf of Owney the Dog, our famed four-legged friend (he is on a stamp!), the Smithsonian’s National Postal Museum (NPM) cordially invites you to the Dog Days of Summer Family Festival.
-The program activities will take place throughout the museum on Saturday, July 29th from 10:00 am to 3:00 pm.
+On behalf of Owney the Dog, our famed four-legged friend (he is on a stamp!), the Smithsonian’s National Postal Museum (NPM) cordially invites you to the Dog Days of Summer Family Festival and the museum's 25th Birthday Party.
+The program activities will take place throughout the museum on Saturday, July 28th and Sunday, July 29th from 11:00 am to 4:00 pm.

 When his original owner had to leave him behind, Owney was adopted by the owner’s colleagues at the Albany, New York post office.
 In 1888, he began to ride with the mailbags on trains across the state and then later throughout the entire country.
 It was not his assigned duty to guard mail during his travels, but historic accounts suggest he was very protective of mail bags.
 Owney’s dedication often lead him to acts of selfless heroism, once staying behind with a mailbag that accidentally fell off the train.